Botswana probes deaths of two people who took AstraZeneca shot

 Botswana has recorded around 40,000 coronavirus cases and 630 deaths during the pandemic, few by comparison with many other countries around the world, but its diamond-driven economy was hit hard last year, contracting almost 8%.

-AstraZeneca’s shot is the cheapest and most readily available.
-It does not need to be kept at extremely cold temperatures unlike some other vaccines, making it a mainstay of many vaccination programmes in the developing world.
+AstraZeneca’s vaccine is the cheapest and most readily available.
+It does not need to be kept at extremely cold temperatures, making it a mainstay of many vaccination programmes in developing countries.

 Our Standards: The Thomson Reuters Trust Principles.